 Pressure for development

 Gosforth is a popular affluent area with good local amenities, a reputation for good state schools and is relatively close to the city centre.
 This means developers are always looking for opportunities.
 For example, in Spring 2003 Barratt built ‘The Wickets’ on a strip of parkland at South Northumberland cricket ground.
 The development of 18 two-bed luxury apartments with private parking and 18 three-storey townhouses with garages is adjacent to Moor Road.
-The properties ranged in price from £242,000 to £385,000 (June 2003).
+When first built the properties ranged in price from £242,000 to £385,000 (June 2003).